 But Angkor Wat is not my favorite temple.
 In fact, it is mostly beautiful from afar, in the perspective of the huge causeway of the entrance, where its five towers seem to form only three.

 By the way, it's not a coincidence that everyone takes their pictures in the same place.
-Just in front of a poor little pond, remains of the basins of yesteryear, located on the left side.
+Just in front of a poor little pond, a remnant of the old ponds, located on the left side.
 If we frame it well, we have the illusion that the temple is reflected in a lake.
-Eh eh…
+Hey, hey...

-I did like everyone else.
-A little disappointed, anyway, to have pretty green tarps (work in progress) in front.
+I did the same as everyone else.
+A little disappointed, though, to have pretty green tarps (from the work in progress) in front.

 In the heart of the city of Khmer kings

 Angor Wat (the word "wat" or "vat" means "temple") is immense.
 It is the largest of the city of Angkor, former capital of the Khmer kings of Cambodia.

-Built in the 12th century, it was later converted into a Buddhist monastery.
+Built in the 12th century, it was then converted into a Buddhist monastery.
 It is now a Unesco World Heritage Site.
 The tourist influx is equal to its fame, of course.
-To enjoy it serenely, again, it is better to get up early and come at the first light of the day rather than at the end of the day, as we did.
+To enjoy it serenely, it is better to get up early and come at first light rather than at the end of the day, as we did.

 But the light is beautiful in the late afternoon.
 And there are a lot of funny scenes to observe on the big pavement of the entrance.

 I prefer the elegant sculptures of the apsaras, the celestial dancers, with their hairstyles worthy of modern mangas and their enchanting smiles, to the interminable mythological fresco that runs around the gallery, like a stone comic strip.

 I am happy to have seen Angkor Wat again.
-But then again, I shuddered when I discovered a tourist crowd that was much denser than I had imagined...
-I am preparing a little special series on the subject!
+But there again, I shuddered to discover a tourist crowd much denser than I imagined...
+I'm preparing a small special series on the subject!